Top 12 Extracurricular Activities for High School Students

 Human depth strengthens academic rigor.

-12. FIRST Robotics / Sports / Performing Arts
+12. FIRST Robotics, Sports, and Performing Arts

-The Passion Project — Your Application’s Deciding Weapon
+The Passion Project: Your Application’s Deciding Weapon

 Admissions committees use one critical filter: